theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 3 options:

-- Use fonts that everybody has, like Arial, Times, Courier, ...
+1. Use fonts that everybody has, like Arial, Times, Courier, ...
-- Use a font service, like https://fonts.google.com.
+2. Use a font service, like https://fonts.google.com.
 Not all of them are free.
 Adobe also has a font service, but most of it is not free.
-- Send the font to the user when they visit the page.
+3. Send the font to the user when they visit the page.
 Disadvantage: the page will take a bit longer to load.
 Also, not all fonts licenses allow you to do this (for free).

-See https://www.balbooa.com/knowledgebase/32-documentation-faq-joomla/176-how-to-add-custom-font-to-website-through-fontface for more info on the third option.
+See [this Mozilla tutorial on generating and using web fonts](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) for more info on the third option.
 Here we only look at options 1 and 2.

 #### Using commonly available fonts